Railroad crossing repairs to detour motorists - The Knoxville Focus

-Late this week, contract crews will be repairing CSX railroad crossings on Liberty Street, Piney Grove Church Road, Third Creek Road, Jackson Road and Knott Road.
+This week, contract crews will be repairing CSX railroad crossings on Liberty Street, Piney Grove Church Road, Third Creek Road, Jackson Road and Knott Road.
+The work had been rescheduled from late last week.
 Motorists should follow signed detours around the work sites.

+Crews on Tuesday also will be removing asphalt, surfacing the railroad tracks and repaving the asphalt on Knott Road, between Tenwood Drive and Middlebrook Pike.

-The other four roads will close between 8:30 a.m.
-Thursday and 6 a.m.
-Friday as crews remove asphalt, surface the railroad tracks and repave the asphalt.
+The other three roads will close beginning at 8:30 a.m.
+Wednesday, Feb.
+22, as crews remove asphalt, surface the railroad tracks and repave the asphalt.
 Those locations are:

 - Piney Grove Church Road, between Amherst and Helmbolt roads;